 - You host the episodes on the same server as your WordPresssite and take care of the maintenance and distribution of your feed yourself.

-- You host the episodes at a podcast host and integrate them into your WordPress site with a podcast WordPress Plugin or iFrame.
+- You host the episodes at a podcast host and integrate them into your WordPress website with a podcast WordPress Plugin or iFrame.

 Option 1: Self-hosting and independent maintenance and distribution of your feed

 Theoretically, you can host audio files of your show on your server.
 This can be the same server as your website or a separate one.

 If you go this route, however, you'll have to take care of creating and updating your RSS feed on your own.Blubrry's WordPress -Podcast-Plugin PowerPress does that for you and has a lot of useful features to boot.

 Advantages and disadvantages of self-hosting